-Academic forgiveness refers to ways in which a student may recover from prior academic challenges without harming the student’s academic standing, and include Repeated Courses, Academic Reprieve, and Academic Renewal.
+Academic Forgiveness refers to ways in which a student may recover from prior academic challenges without harming the student’s academic standing and include Repeated Courses, Academic Reprieve, and Academic Renewal.

-Why ask for Academic Forgiveness?
+Who Qualifies for Academic Forgiveness?

-- Students with grades below a "C" have the option to replace the grade with the repeated attempt.
+- Students will be allowed to repeat a course.
+Students with grades below a "C" have the option to replace the grade with the repeated attempt (maximum of four courses, not to exceed 18 hours).
 The original grade will still appear on the transcript, but will not count in the GPA.
+(Repeated Courses)

 There are three categories that fall under Academic Forgiveness: